devotis/node-clang-rest/README.md

 The first request to any resource will result in a 401 to indicate the uuid is missing.
 Then you can add _uuid to the query parameters.
 It will be kept in your session.
 Session is maintained using a cookie.
 The supplied uuid will be proxied to Clang with each request.

+The next request (with uuid) may result in a 503 error ('Clang api not created yet.
+Try again in a few seconds.').
+Follow this advice.

 ###customers

 Example operations